morganpurdy/100-day-challenge/README.md

 I think it's day 58 at least!
 I got behind because I had a visitor in town last week, but I tried to get back on the coding train today.
 I did some more Codecademy lessons on Javascript.
 What I thought was interesting was I learned about the conditional/ternary operator, which FreeCodeCamp did not teach in it's lessons so far.
 I don't know how widely this operator is used, but seems like it could be useful!

 ## Day 59
 I worked on some more Javascript lessons on Codecademy today.
 It was going over functions and parameters that I have already worked through a little in freecodecamp.
 But I have liked Codecademy a little bit more for javascript so far because it spells it out for you a little more.
 FreeCodeCamp was great for building problem solving skills with javascript but I think I needed this rewind to really focus on the fundamentals.

+## Day 60
+Not much to report today.
+I have been plugging along a little on the Codecademy javascript lessons.
+I finished up functions and moved into scope.
+It described local and global scope variables, which was addressed in  freecodecamp but a refresher is always nice.